 The MVP was part of a project to create an underwriting portal in Australia within six months.
-The team embraced agile methodologies and took a cloud-native approach, deploying with Pivotal Cloud Foundry, AngularJS 2.0 and Spring Boot.
+The team embraced agile methodologies and took a cloud-native approach, deploying with VMware Cloud Foundry, AngularJS 2.0 and Spring Boot.
 The fully-functional portal was ready within the required six-month timeframe.

 Along the way, Liberty Mutual’s team needed to meet several specific objectives:

 - Build 60 percent of the workload into cloud-computing infrastructure

 - Build a continuous development/continuous integration (CD/CI) environment with fast, automated, almost effortless deployments